cartwatson/Nexus/docs/USAGE.md

 ## Steps

-*Technically steps 2-3 are not essential but they do add convenience*
+*Technically step 2 is not essential but it does add convenience*

 1. Run `./build-and-run.sh`
     - Details below